fermyon/developer/content/spin/v2/sqlite-api-guide.md

 **General Notes**
 * All functions are on the `spin_sdk::sqlite::Connection` type.
-* Parameters are instances of the `ValueParam` enum; you must wrap raw values in this type.
+* Parameters are instances of the `Value` enum; you must wrap raw values in this type.
 * The `execute` function returns a `QueryResult`.
 To iterate over the rows use the `rows()` function.
 This returns an iterator; use `collect()` if you want to load it all into a collection.
-* The values in rows are instances of the `ValueResult` enum.
+* The values in rows are instances of the `Value` enum.
 However, you can use `row.get(column_name)` to extract a specific column from a row.  `get` casts the database value to the target Rust type.
 If the compiler can't infer the target type, write `row.get::<&str>(column_name)` (or whatever the desired type is).
 * All functions wrap the return in `Result`, with the error type being `spin_sdk::sqlite::Error`.

 {{ blockEnd }}